flomesh-io/osm-edge-docs/content/en/docs/guides/observability/logs.md

 ### Configuring Outbound Proxy Support for Fluent Bit
 You may require outbound proxy support if your egress traffic is configured to go through a proxy server.
 There are two ways to enable this.

-If you have already built OSM with the MeshConfig changes above, you can simply enable proxy support using the OSM CLI, replacing your values in the command below:
+If you have already built osm-edge with the MeshConfig changes above, you can simply enable proxy support using the osm-edge CLI, replacing your values in the command below:
 ```
 osm install --set=osm.enableFluentbit=true,osm.fluentBit.enableProxySupport=true,osm.fluentBit.httpProxy=<http-proxy-host:port>,osm.fluentBit.httpsProxy=<https-proxy-host:port>
 ```